 ***Although local authorities are eligible for GGP, it is strongly recommended to apply through NGOs due to the current banking situation in Lebanon. .

+Applicants for cultural and sports projects also the following organizations:

+Universities

+Museums

+****Although museums are eligible for GGP, it is strongly recommended to apply through NGOs due to the current banking situation in Lebanon

+Research institutions

+*****Although research institutions are eligible for GGP, it is strongly recommended to apply through NGOs due to the current banking situation in Lebanon

-Each organization should have at least 2 years of experience in the field of the project scopes.
+Each organization should have at least 5 years of experience in the field of the project scopes.
 The Embassy cannot fund newly established organizations, pilot projects, initial start-up costs etc.